Her Phenomenal Memory

 Her handwriting does not follow the norms of communication because there is no desire to communicate.
 It’s all about personal reflection.

 In some ways it reminds us of the handwriting of Leonardo Da Vinci who used mirror writing so that the merely curious would not be able to read his work.

 Much of Jill’s handwriting when magnified appears to be highly individualized – and this is one of the marks of high intelligence.

 Angular and rounded connections abound without any obvious pattern.
-There are imaginative shortcuts on the one hand and there are also words that are completely connected with one another.
+There are imaginative shortcuts and there are also words that are completely connected to one another.

 This is a handwriting sample to beat all handwriting samples.
 It would take many hours of study to try to pin down the personality behind it.

 Anyone game for the challenge?
-I would be interested in your comments.
+I would be interested to read your comments.